mcsee/Software-Design-Articles/Articles/AI Coding Tips/AI Coding Tips/readme.md

 ![AI Coding Tips](AI%20Coding%20Tips.png)

-*A series on practical advices to user the AI to code*
+*A series of practical advice on how to use AI to code*

 > TL;DR: Master the balance between AI speed and code with professional craftsmanship.

-In this series, you will learn practical state-of-the-art advices to use the AI to code.
+In this series, you will learn practical state-of-the-art advices to use AI to code.

 [AI Coding Tip 001 - Commit Before Prompt](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/AI%20Coding%20Tips/AI%20Coding%20Tip%20001%20-%20Commit%20Before%20Prompt/readme.md)